jqiao26/block-crawler/README.md

 The first file is `data.py`, which contains a `Database` class that is used throughout the project.
 In the `init` function, a connection is made to the SQLite database with the path provided, and the `init_tables()` function prepares all the necessary tables; `blocks` and `transactions`.
 In the `transactions` table, I introduced a foreign key `blockHash` from the `blocks` table so that I can relate any `transaction` back to its corresponding block.

-The other functions in the file include helper functions to insert `transaction`s and `block`s to the database (both single and in batches) as well as helper functions to print the `blocks` and `transactions` tables that helped me debug and understand the data.
+The other functions in the file include helper functions to insert transactions and blocks to the database (both single and in batches) as well as helper functions to print the `blocks` and `transactions` tables that helped me debug and understand the data.

 ### `block_volume_query.py`